OCEANIA

 • These tropical islands generally have two main seasons.

-• Dry Season (May – October): This is the Peak Season.
-Characterized by less humidity, minimal rain, and consistently sunny days, making it ideal for beach activities, diving, and island hopping.
-Prices are at their highest, and resorts are fullest.
+• Dry Season (May – October): Peak Season with less humidity, minimal rain, and consistently sunny days, ideal for beach activities.

-• Wet / Cyclone Season (November – April): This is the Deep Off-Season.
-Expect higher humidity, more frequent (though often brief) rainfall, and the risk of tropical cyclones (especially late in the year and early in the next).
-Prices are lowest, crowds are minimal, and the islands are lush and vibrant.
-Many travelers find excellent value and a more relaxed experience during this time, while monitoring weather forecasts.
+• Wet / Cyclone Season (November – April): Deep Off-Season.
+Expect higher humidity, more frequent rain, and cyclone risk.
+Prices are lowest, crowds minimal, and islands are lush and vibrant, offering excellent value.